-The International Baccalaureate Diploma Program (IBDP) curriculum sets out the requirements for the study of high school international diploma.
-In preparation for the Diploma Program, NIS offers a one year Pre-IB (year 10) to set the students on the IB track.
+The International Baccalaureate Diploma Program (IBDP) curriculum sets out the requirements for the study of High School International Diploma.
+In preparation for the Diploma Program, NIS offers a one year Pre-IB (grade 10) to set the students on the IB track.
 The curriculum is made up of the DP three core required components; Theory of Knowledge (TOK), the extended Essay (EE) and Creativity, Activity, Service (CAS).
 Students choose from their six groups: group 1: Studies in Language & Literature, group 2: Language Acquisition, group 3: Individuals & Societies, group 4: Sciences, group 5: Mathematics and group 6: The Arts.